alperkumcu/alperkumcu.github.io/courses/lingii.md

 ## Requirements and Evaluation

+### Assessment Structure

+- **Midterm Exam:** 30%
+- **Final Exam:** 50%
+- **Individual Assignments / Participation:** 20%

+Both the midterm and the final exam will consist of multiple-choice questions.

+### Requirements

-- To be considered successful in the course, a student must receive at least 50 out of 100 on the final exam.
+- To be considered successful in the course, a student must receive at least **50 out of 100 on the final exam**.
 Any student who scores below 50 out of 100 will fail the course.
 - Attendance is mandatory.
-Students exceeding the limit will automatically fail (F1).
+Students exceeding the absence limit will automatically fail (F1).
 - Missing the final exam results in automatic failure (F2).

 [Pre Feedback](https://forms.gle/QAiVmmCyU5CshH4o7)